tauri-apps/wry/.changes/fix-double-dialog.md

 "wry": minor
 ---

-Fix double permission dialog issue.
+Fix double permission dialog on macOS 12+ and iOS 15+.